Eye Bag Removal Surgery

 What is under eye fat repositioning surgery?

-Under eye fat repositioning or eye bag surgery with fat repositioning is a surgical procedure that is used for removing eye bags and correct sagging skin under the eyes.
+Under eye fat repositioning or eye bag surgery (lower blepharoplasty) with fat repositioning is a surgical procedure that is used for removing eye bags and correct sagging skin under the eyes.
 The procedure also fills up the sunken area and improve wrinkles under the eyes that are formed due to fat removal, resulting in a younger and brighter look.
 Excess fat is removed and repositioned in this process to correct that groove under the eyebag.
 During the procedure, the eyebag gets flattened and it corrects any outward bulge.
 The procedure also involves removal of any excess skin while tightening the lower eyelid upwards for creating a smooth and taut contour.

 Who needs eye bag surgery with fat repositioning?